ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 }
 ```

-Parameters listed in the `custom_data` are transferred to the [signal](https://developer.niceincontact.com/API/AdminAPI#/Contacts/Signal%20a%20Contact) REST API.
+Parameters listed in the `custom_data` object are transferred to the [signal](https://developer.niceincontact.com/API/AdminAPI#/Contacts/Signal%20a%20Contact) REST API.

 Supported parameters are `p2`, `p3`, ... `p9`.
 Note that `p1` is preserved and used by the phone integration for passing the session history key into the NICE CXone script.